EmmaDokyi/Energy-drink-Launch-Insight/README.md

 - **Health & Packaging Preferences:**
   60% of respondents preferred **reduced-sugar** drinks and favored **compact, portable cans** with innovative packaging features.

+## 📌 Recommendations

+- Conduct qualitative research in **Mumbai** and **Delhi** to understand low trial conversion and address barriers such as health concerns or brand unfamiliarity.
+- Strengthen **digital marketing efforts**, especially in Bangalore and Hyderabad, leveraging influencers and giveaways.
+- Participate in high-energy events (festivals, sports, campus) to boost trial and brand association.
+- Develop a **reduced-sugar or sugar-free** variant to cater to health-conscious consumers.
+- Invest in **ergonomic and visually appealing packaging** (e.g., glow-in-the-dark cans) to attract nightlife and youth segments.

 RECOMMENDATIONS